 R. (on the application of Khan) v Feltham Magistrates' Court EWHC 3042 (Admin) and Anami Holdings Ltd v Sandwell MBC EWHC 1913 (Admin)

 In local taxation law, there has been considerable uncertainty as to whether an application to set aside a liability order in the Magistrates Court is a 'complaint' or not.
-The wording of section 64 of the Magistrates Court Act 1980 empowers the Magistrates to make costs order but only certain specific circumstances, and only on the outcome of a 'complaint.'.
+The wording of section 64 of the Magistrates Court Act 1980 empowers the Magistrates to make costs order but only in certain specific circumstances, and only on the outcome of a 'complaint.'.

 This nature of an application to set aside a liability order came up for determination in R. (on the application of Khan) v Feltham Magistrates' Court EWHC 3042 (Admin).
 Handing down his decision on 8 November 2017, Cockerill J found that an application to a magistrates' court to set aside a liability order in relation to council tax amounted to a 'complaint', triggering the magistrates' discretion to award costs under the Magistrates' Courts Act 1980 section 64.
 In that case, Feltham Magistrates Court had dismissed a taxpayer's application to set aside a liability order, and importantly, had gone on to award costs against him and in favour of the billing authority under section 64 of the Magistrates Court Act 1980.